If you're interested in this work, please email us at:

 "Still Standing" by Leroy Campbell

-20x30 inches LE hand embellished giclee on canvas, edition of 100 -- unframed
+20 x 30 inches limited edition hand embellished giclee print on canvas, edition of 100 -- unframed

 Charleston, South Carolina native and New York City ripened fine artist Leroy Campbell’s work is “...Riveting, stirring the soul and transporting the mind into the dreams of our elders...”. - Mikki Taylor